WM20009/HyperFree/readme.md

 </p >

 # 🔥 Update
+**2025.04.15**
+- UperNet with HyperFree as backbone is uploaded for tuning comparison. `UperNet-HyperFree-for-Tuning.py`

 **2025.04.06**
 - Hyper-Seg has been moved to a new website for faster download! **([Hyper-Seg](https://www.wjx.cn/vm/e84nlpp.aspx#))**
 - Some bugs are fixed